Marvel's Daredevil: Born Again Season 2 (TV Series) | Review

 The devil finally has his day– and New York will never be quite the same broken city it once was before.

 This is not a surface-level recap dressed up as analysis.
-This review breaks down what the show gets right, where it borrows brilliantly from the source material and what it sets up for the wider MCU.
-If you have been following the Defenders Saga since the Netflix era, this is required reading before– or after– you hit play.
+This review breaks down what the show gets right, where it borrows brilliantly from the source material itself and what it sets up for the wider MCU.
+If you have been following the Defenders Saga since the Netflix era, this is required reading before– or after– you choose to hit play.

 Premise (Spoiler-Lite)